Home equity loan options for Texas homeowners

 - Cash out refinance: With a cash out refinance, a homeowner refinances an existing mortgage for more than they owe and gets the difference in cash.
 It can help homeowners with higher interest rates on their current mortgage to refinance at a lower rate and access funds from their home equity to pay for home improvements, consolidate debts, or pay for anything else they could with other home equity financing options.

 If you go with a home equity loan, you’ll get one set lump sum of money that you’ll repay over time with fixed monthly payments.
 Once you receive the lump sum, you won’t be able to borrow any additional funds with the same loan.
 This makes a home equity loan a closed-end mortgage because it has a fixed term and does not allow continuous access to funds like an open-end mortgage loan such as a HELOC.

 This is a good option if you know exactly how much cash you want or need to borrow at the time you take out the loan.
 Fortunately, home equity loans tend to offer interest rates that are more affordable than interest rates on credit cards, personal loans, or other financing options that are not secured by collateral.

 - Fixed interest rates and monthly payments: With fixed interest rates, you don’t have to worry about market changes that cause interest rates to go up or down during your repayment period.
 You’ll have predictable payments that you can budget for accordingly.

 - Tax deductible: You may be able to deduct the interest you pay on your home equity loan if you use it to renovate or repair your home.
-Consult the IRS or your tax advisor to see if your specific loan qualifies for a tax deduction.
+Consult a tax advisor to see if this may apply to your specific situation.